-In respect of the income Representative Assessee

-(i) of a non-resident specified in Sec.
-9(1) Agent of the non-resident, including a

-person who is treated as an agent u/s 163

-(ii) of a minor, lunatic or idiot A guardian or manager who is entitled to

-receive or is in receipt of such income on

-behalf of such minor, lunatic or idiot.

-(iii) which is received by Such -

-the Court of Wards; Court of Wards; the Administrator-General; Administrator-General; the Official Trustee; or Official Trustee; or • any receiver or manager, Receiver or Manager appointed by or under any order of a court on behalf of or for the benefit of any person. (iv) which is received by trustee [appointed under a Such trustee or trustees trust declared by a duly executed instrument in writing whether testamentary or otherwise (including any valid wakf deed)] on behalf of or for the benefit of any person (~) which is received receives or entitled to receive Such trustee or trustees by trustee (appointed under an oral trust) on behalf of or for the benefit of any person
+In respect of the income Representative Assessee (i) of a non-resident specified in Sec.
+9(1) Agent of the non-resident, including a person who is treated as an agent u/s 163 (ii) of a minor, lunatic or idiot A guardian or manager who is entitled to receive or is in receipt of such income on behalf of such minor, lunatic or idiot. (iii) which is received by Such - the Court of Wards; Court of Wards; the Administrator-General; Administrator-General; the Official Trustee; or Official Trustee; or any receiver or manager, Receiver or Manager appointed by or under any order of a court on behalf of or for the benefit of any person. (i∨) which is received by trustee [appointed under a trust declared by a duly executed instrument in writing whether testamentary or otherwise (including any valid wakf deed)] on behalf of or for the benefit of any person Such trustee or trustees (v) which is received receives or entitled to receive by trustee (appointed under an oral trust) on behalf of or for the benefit of any person Such trustee or trustees

-Tax point: Every representative assessee shall be deemed to be an assessee.
+Taxpoint: Every representative assessee shall be deemed to be an assessee.